 Loggerhead Lane and Roa’s Rapids are the two floating streams.
 The former is a slow and gentle tube journey that circumnavigates the Tassie’s Twisters slide.
 Its claim to fame is a section of the float where a plexiglass tunnel passes through the Fish Grotto, a tank populated by hundreds of exotic tropical fish and the relatively small Commerson’s dolphins.

 Unique to Aquatica, Roa’s Rapids is a much longer course with a very swift current.
 (The other water parks have floating creeks, but they’re leisurely affairs where you can fall asleep in your tube.)
 Buoyancy vests are available, but most adults float or swim the stream.
 There are no rapids, but the flow is constricted from time to time, considerably increasing the already fast speed of the current.
-There’s only one place to get in and out, so if you miss the takeout, you’re in for another lap.
+There are two places to get in and out, so make sure you don’t miss them, which easily happens due to the swift current.

 When it comes to children’s water attractions, Aquatica more than equals the other area parks.
 In the back of the park, to the left of the wave pools, is Kata’s Kookaburra Cove, featuring a wading pool and slides for the preschool crowd.